cacheflowe/ctd-creative-coding/classes/class-09-presentation.md

   * Internal tools that become their own library
   * [The struggles of an open source maintainer](http://antirez.com/news/129)

+---

+## 🛠️ Open Source

 Libraries & frameworks that you'll find

 * [What is the difference between a framework and a library?](https://www.youtube.com/watch?v=D_MO9vIRBcA)
 * Processing is the framework, but has a [libraries](https://processing.org/reference/libraries/) manager built in

+---

+## 🛠️ Open Source

 Package (library) managers

 * Why?
-  * Quick & easy
+  * Quick & easy installation of tools
-  * Dependency management
+  * [Dependency management](https://medium.com/prodsters/what-are-dependency-managers-26d7d907deb8) is taken care of for you
-  * One source for the latest tools
+  * One source for downloading the latest tools
 * Downsides
   * [Security](https://arstechnica.com/information-technology/2021/09/npm-package-with-3-million-weekly-downloads-had-a-severe-vulnerability/)
   * [Large download size](../images/node-modules-meme.png) (lots of extra library dependencies you might not use)